-Here, they were to remain growing their product base and slowly increasing the number of employees.
-After several years, they relocated to Dublin street north, renting the space from Guelph Carriage Top.
-By 1926, they had doubled their staff.
-A year later, with John Kennedy as company president, they had changed their name.
-Live Wire was now to be known as Federal Wire and Cable -although the name did not legally change until October 21, 1929.
+A year later, now with John Kennedy as company president, the company underwent a name change.
+Live Wire was now to be known as Federal Wire and Cable – although the name did not legally change until October 21, 1929.

-Federal Wire remained on Dublin until 1936.
+Federal Wire remained on Dublin Street until 1936.
 By 1934, they had 34 employees.
-The product line also had increased.
+The product line also increased.
 They now produced all types of wiring including:

 In September 1936, Federal Wire expanded by moving into the premises previously used by Crowe’s Foundry.
 The Suffolk Street location was suitable for the growing demand for their products and services.
 They would need the space when Canada went to war.
 Federal Wire, like so many other local companies, was to answer the demand for military products

 In an article titled “Observer Gapes In Trip Through Local Factory,” the scope of the factory including its products is displayed clearly.
 The reporter provides the following information on the company’s technological changes: “There is a machine that can wind 16,000 feet an hour of steel wire where formerly the output was 10,000 feet a day.”

 The article goes on to note the company is making ignition cable for army trucks as well as for aircraft.
 During this time, “girls” worked in the “most colourful department in the plant…the assembly room…with multi-colored lead-ins for army truck assemblies.